-Note that this fee will vary from one association to another, with some HOAs charging as little as $100 while others charge up to $1,000.
+Note that this fee will vary from association to association, with some HOAs charging as little as $100 while others charging up to $1,000.
 But all associations require their members to pay dues on the specified timeline or face penalties.
 For this reason, homeowners within an association should understand what HOA management fees cover.

 Homeowners association fees cover the cost of repairing common areas, paying insurance premiums, hiring service providers, and paying the property management company.
 The dues paid to HOA also pay for maintaining shared amenities in buildings to enhance property value and the tenants’ quality of life.

 Besides setting rules within communities, homeowners associations maintain shared spaces like parks, community halls, fitness centers, swimming pools, and other common areas in townhouses, apartments, and condos.
-Depending on the property design and size, your HOA might have a few or a list of common areas shared by residents.
+Depending on the property design and size, your HOA might have a few or a list of common areas residents share.

 Aside from maintaining shared areas, HOAs handle other tasks within residential properties.
-They include investigating complaints presented by property owners, managing finances for the community, acting as mediators when conflicts arise, and approving or adjusting community laws.
+They include investigating property owners’ complaints, managing community finances, acting as mediators when conflicts arise, and approving or adjusting community laws.

 Therefore, check your HOA’s responsibilities, the amenities it supports, and the fees charged for maintenance.
-That way, you’ll clearly understand what to expect from the potential HOA.
-You might save a vast sum of cash leveraging amenities and services covered by your HOA.
+That way, you’ll understand what to expect from the potential HOA.
+You might save a vast sum of cash by leveraging amenities and services covered by your HOA.